Foamimi/Eldryn-Extended---HD-Quests/README.md

 All the plugins going forward will be at the very bottom, **BELOW all of the Redoran patches** but **BEFORE Occlusion.esp**.

-Screenshots are available at the bottom of this page to compare as you go.
+A screenshot is available at the bottom of this page to compare as you go.

 ## General (OPTIONAL!
 FEEL FREE TO SKIP!)